-In-class quizzes: 20%.
-Quizzes will be held at least once a week or more.
+Quizzes: 10%.
+Quizzes will be held at on SUCourse for attendance at least once a week or more.

-Two online midterm exams: 20 % each.
+In-class midterm(s) exams: 25 % each.
 Students must have webcams and make sure turn them towards their desk.
 Make-up oral exams will be held if necessary.

-Online final exam: 25 %
+Final exam: 30 %

-Take-home quizzes (aka homework): 15 % (disciplinary action if cheating, plagiarism & collusion)
+Take-home quizzes (aka homework): 10 % (disciplinary action if cheating, plagiarism & collusion)

-Attendance is required, attending less than 70% of the lectures is a letter grade down, less than 50% is an F. (Quiz responses and participant lists in online lectures will be used as attendance)
+Attendance is required, attending less than 70% of the lectures is a letter grade down, less than 50% is an F or NA.
+(Quiz responses and participant lists in online lectures will be used as attendance)